daifengwanglab/scMNC/README.md

 Several plots are made through the following code: `igraph_visual.Rmd` gets the igraph for network in each cluster; `bibiplot_visual.ipynb` and `regression_on_latent_space_CV_visual.ipynb` draw the bibiplot and fit regression models on gene expression and e-feature latent space; `network_plot_visual.Rmd` draws the correlation of a special case of three marker genes in cluster 1: "Irf5","Spi1" and "Atf3"; `mtype_plot_visual.r` draws the m-type trajectory on latent space when adding 142 spiny (excitatory) cells into analysis.

+## Mouse Visual Cortex

+The motor cortex data is obtained from https://github.com/berenslab/mini-atlas. `m1_patchseq_exon_counts.csv` and `m1_patchseq_intron_counts.csv` contains the gene expression data, `m1_patchseq_ephys_features.csv` contains the e-features, and `m1_patchseq_meta_data.csv` is the meta data for cell types.
+The naming rule for motor code is similar to the visual cortex, so it would be easy to find what problem each code is dealing with.